The Weblog

 Recipes

 Please, share your recipes with us on the Recipes tab.
 We’d all love to know how you use your Stones River Market products, so we can try it too!
-If you have created a dish and want to share with everyone, please send it to me.
+The recipe this week was shared to me by Catherine with Flying S Farms.
+It came from Getting Healthy with Jana.

 I thank you for your interest and support of our efforts to bring you the healthiest, the freshest and the most delicious locally-produced foods possible!